pvcraven/2017_web_security/source/final/kyann/index.rst

 	"at ${college.name}.`

-An important part of this change was that in order to signify a string that will be on multiple lines, or have an object select in the middle of the string is by using ` `back ticks` ` instead of the normal "double quotes" or 'single quotes'.
+An important part of this change was that in order to signify a string that will be on multiple lines, or have an object selected in the middle of the string is by using ` `back ticks` ` instead of the normal "double quotes" or 'single quotes'.